Francis T. Hord: Personal life and death

 Hord was a skilled public speaker and was called "the silver-tongued orator of the West."

 Hord was a friend of Thomas A. Hendricks, Indiana Governor and U.S. Vice President under Grover Cleveland.
 In 1885, Hord traveled to Washington, D.C. as a personal guest of the Vice President.

 Hord married Emma Banfield.
 Their son, William Banfield Hord, also became a lawyer, studying law with his father and becoming Deputy Indiana Attorney General from 1882 to 1887 (under his father and under Louis T. Michener).
-William B. was later hired as attorney and general counsel for a gasworks and waterworks corporation in Chicago and was then employed by a large banking-house in New York City to purchase the debt accured by the U.S. Government to the Cherokee Nation following the government's purchase of the Cherokee Outlet.
+William B. was later hired as attorney and general counsel for a gasworks and waterworks corporation in Chicago and was then employed by a large banking-house in New York City to purchase the debt accrued by the U.S. Government to the Cherokee Nation following the government's purchase of the Cherokee Outlet.

 Hord died in Indianapolis in 1912.